 This Quarterly Report on Form 10-Q ("Form 10-Q") contains statements that are considered forward-looking statements.
 Forward-looking statements give the Company's current expectations and forecasts of future events.
 All statements other than statements of current or historical fact contained in this Quarterly Report, including statements regarding the Company's future financial position, business strategy, budgets, projected costs and plans, and objectives of management for future operations, are forward-looking statements.
 The words "anticipate," "believe," "continue," "estimate," "expect," "intend," "may," "plan," and similar expressions, as they relate to the Company, are intended to identify forward-looking statements.
-These statements are based on the Company's current plans, and the Company's actual future activities and results of operations may be materially different from those set forth in the forward-looking statements.
+These statements are based on the Company's current plans, estimates and beliefs, and the Company's actual future activities and results of operations may be materially different from those set forth in the forward-looking statements.
 These forward-looking statements are subject to risks and uncertainties that could cause actual results to differ materially from the statements made.
 Any or all of the forward-looking statements in this Quarterly Report may turn out to be inaccurate.
 The Company has based these forward-looking statements largely on its current expectations and projections about future events and financial trends that it believes may affect its financial condition, results of operations, business strategy, and financial needs.
 The forward-looking statements can be affected by inaccurate assumptions or by known or unknown risks, uncertainties and assumptions.
 The Company undertakes no obligation to publicly revise these forward-looking statements to reflect events occurring after the date hereof.
 All subsequent written and oral forward-looking statements attributable to the Company or persons acting on its behalf are expressly qualified in their entirety by the cautionary statements contained in this Form 10-Q.

-In addition to the risks and uncertainties that may ordinarily influence our business, the COVID-19 pandemic has caused significant disruption in the financial markets both globally and in the United States.
-The resulting macroeconomic events have contributed to an increase in the business conducted by the Company, but also pose certain risks and uncertainties for the Company.
-The Company does not know how long the COVID-19 pandemic will continue, the extent to which the effects that the Company has experienced from the pandemic thus far will persist, or whether other effects on the Company and its businesses will materialize in the short or long term.
+In addition to the risks and uncertainties that may ordinarily influence our business, continued macroeconomic uncertainty and volatility in the financial markets have contributed to an increase in the business conducted by the Company, but also pose certain risks and uncertainties for the Company.
+The Company does not know how long these conditions will continue, the extent to which the effects that the Company has experienced from these conditions will persist, or whether other effects on the Company and its businesses will materialize in the short or long term.

 The following discussion and analysis of our financial condition and results of operations should be read in conjunction with the condensed consolidated financial statements and notes contained elsewhere in this Form 10-Q, and in the consolidated financial statements and notes contained in the Form 10-K for the fiscal year ended June 30, 2022.
 This discussion contains forward-looking statements that reflect our plans, estimates and beliefs.
 Our actual results could differ materially from those discussed in these forward-looking statements.
-Factors that could cause or contribute to these differences include those factors discussed below and elsewhere in this Ouarterly Report, particularly in "Risk Factors."
+Factors that could cause or contribute to these differences include those factors discussed below and elsewhere in this Quarterly Report, particularly in "Risk Factors."